 If it has a flat surface, then only the stripes can be added.

-Additionally, you will need to use the right type of paint to ensure that it provides the look that you want.
+When painting straight stripes on your wooden furniture, you will need to use the right type of paint to ensure that it provides the look that you want.

 Semi or high-gloss enamel works best, especially when it is thinned somewhat.